TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

    method, a function, a generator, an asynchronous generator, a coroutine, a code object, a string of source code or a byte sequence of raw bytecode.
    For a module, it disassembles all functions.
-For a class, it disassembles all methods (including class and static methods).
+For a class, it disassembles all methods (including kundi and static methods).
 For a code object or sequence of raw bytecode, it prints one line per bytecode instruction.
    It also recursively disassembles nested code objects (the code of comprehensions, generator expressions and nested functions, and the code